Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

 \subsubsection{Post-Training Optimization Protocols}

-We implement two distinct optimization routes based on the oracle's output:
+We implement two distinct optimization routes based on SSIO outputs:

-\paragraph{SSPT-Iter (Automated Filtering and Fine-tuning):} Operating offline, this protocol samples a batch of $N$ layouts under the $\leq 7$ room condition, processes them through the oracle, and applies the robust advantage score $s(\mathbf{x}_0)$ (Eq.~\ref{eq:iter_score}).
+\paragraph{SSPT-Iter (Automated Filtering and Fine-tuning):} Operating offline, this protocol samples a batch of $N$ layouts under the $\leq 7$ room condition, processes them through SSIO, and applies the robust advantage score $s(\mathbf{x}_0)$ (Eq.~\ref{eq:iter_score}).
 The Top-$K$ subset is materialized to dynamically override the training data, allowing the model to fine-tune its parameters using the standard $L_2$ denoising objective.

-\paragraph{SSPT-PPO (On-policy Rollouts and Optimization):} Operating online, this protocol collects full reverse-diffusion trajectories from pure noise $\mathbf{x}_T\sim\mathcal{N}(0,I)$, logging state-action-probability tuples for all timesteps.
-The terminal layout $\mathbf{x}_0$ is evaluated by the oracle to assign a quantile-clipped terminal reward.
-The model subsequently recalculates step-wise log-probabilities and updates the policy via the clipped PPO objective (Eq.~\ref{eq:ppo_objective}) over multiple sub-epochs.
+\paragraph{SSPT-PPO (On-policy Rollouts and Optimization):} Operating online, this protocol collects reverse-diffusion trajectories on the non-uniform optimized timestep set from pure noise $\mathbf{x}_T\sim\mathcal{N}(0,I)$, logging states, actions, and old-policy log-probabilities at the optimized timesteps.
+The terminal layout $\mathbf{x}_0$ is evaluated by SSIO to obtain the raw terminal reward; reward clipping and advantage normalization are then performed within the current rollout batch, and the diffusion policy is updated with the clipped PPO objective in Eq.~\ref{eq:ppo_objective}.

+In the main experimental configuration, the base diffusion chain has $T_0=1000$ timesteps, with $K_{\mathrm{final}}=80$ and $K_{\mathrm{mid}}=20$.
+SSPT-PPO therefore uses 100 optimized timesteps in the low-noise half, assigns more of them to the final denoising region, and excludes the high-noise half from policy updates.
+This allocates 80 optimized timesteps to the final denoising region and 20 to the mid region, with the high-noise half entirely excluded.